Nebraska • 2026 Tax Year • Updated March 1, 2026

 🏆 eDASH Portal (Required!)

 You MUST apply via the Nebraska DOR "eDASH" portal to claim the LB 754 credit.
-Don't just file—register first!
+The 2026 portal opened January 26, 2026.
+The $2.5M business pool fills fast—apply immediately!

 Nebraska Department of Revenue →